harism/android-pagecurl/README.md

 most important from the beginning that 'paper edge' follows pointer at all times.

 Anyway, here are a few links describing this page curl implementation somewhat well.
-Only difference is that instead of using a static grid I implemented an algorithm which 'splits' rectangle dynamically regarding curl position and direction.
+Only difference is that instead of using a static grid an algorithm which 'splits' rectangle dynamically regarding curl position and direction was implemented.
 This is done in order to get better render quality and to reduce polygon count.
+It's an absolute win-win situation if these things can be combined with limited performance loss.
 We really do not want to draw polygons separately if they lie next to each other on same plane.
 It's more appropriate to have more vertices used for drawing rotating part instead.
 On negative side lots of code complexity comes from the need for creating a triangle strip for rendering.